drakkar-lig/debootstick/README.md

 Turning a docker container into a bootable image
 ------------------------------------------------
+__Docker__ is a convenient tool when setting up an operating system.
+But, at the end of the process, sometimes we want to run this operating system on a real machine, instead of a container.
+With `debootstick`, we can achieve this easily.
+Here are a few guidelines.

-We can retrieve the filesystem tree of a docker container by using the `docker export` command.
+First, we can retrieve the filesystem tree of a docker container by using the `docker export` command.
 However, since this command accepts a docker container and not a docker image, we will have to generate a container from the image first.
 Here is a way to do it:
 ```
 $ docker run --name mycontainer ubuntu:14.04 true
 ```